Series: Membership Matters

 Capitol Hill Baptist Church

-In the late 1860s, Mrs. Celestia Ferris begins a prayer meeting in her home in the 200 block of A Street NE.
-The neighborhood is expanding, and many children need to hear the Gospel, so in 1871, the group incorporates as the Capitol Hill Baptist Sunday School Association, and starts holding Sunday school for the children of the community.
-Then, 1872, they purchase the lot where this building now sits.
+In November 1867, Mrs. Celestia Ferris began a prayer meeting in her home at 214 A Street NE.
+The neighborhood is expanding, and many children need to hear the Gospel, so in 1871, the group organized the Capitol Hill Baptist Sunday School Association, and starts holding Sunday school for the children of the community.
+Then, in 1874, they purchase the lot where this building now sits.

-On February 27, 1878 with the support of other Northern Baptist churches in DC, the group formally organizes as the Metropolitan Baptist Church (if time: have the class guess why “Metropolitan”.
-Answer: likely because of Spurgeon’s Metropolitan Tabernacle—a Baptist Church at the center of another capital city).
-Each of their 31 signatures is on the original church covenant which we have hanging in the West Hall.
-In 1888 a new chapel is built to replace the old Sunday School building.
+On February 27, 1878 with the support of other Baptist churches in DC, the group formally organizes as the Metropolitan Baptist Church.
+A copy of our church covenant hanging on the back of the West Hall shows the names and signatures of some of the earliest members.
+In 1888, a new chapel is built to replace the old Sunday School building.
 Over 16 years the congregation has 6 different pastors, and yet still manages to grow to 244 members by 1892.
 But stability is right around the corner.

-In 1903, Dr. John Ball becomes the church’s 7th pastor, a position he’ll hold for 41 years.
-Under Dr. Ball, the current main and west halls are built in 1911, and the membership roll grows to 3,577 people at its peak.
+In 1903, Dr. John Compton Ball becomes the church’s 7th pastor, a position he’ll hold for 41 years.
+Under Dr. Ball, the current main and west halls are built in 1911, and the membership roll grows to 3,692people at its peak in 1956.

 While American Protestantism struggles through the theological battles of the 1920s and 30s, this church, by the grace of God, remains committed to the Bible as God’s inerrant Word.
-Unfortunately the same can’t be said for many other churches in this city—in which by the late 20th century you would no longer hear Biblical teaching about the reality of sin, our need for a savior, or the exclusivity of Jesus as the only way of Salvation.
-By God’s grace, though, this tide has begun to turn the other way and today there are many times the number of Gospel-preaching, Bible-believing churches in DC than was the case in the 1990s.
+Unfortunately the same can’t be said for many other churches in this city.
+By the late 20th century, you would no longer hear Biblical teaching about the reality of sin, our need for a savior, or the exclusivity of Jesus as the only way of Salvation in churches around here.
+By God’s grace, this tide has begun to turn the other way and today there are many times the number of Gospel-preaching, Bible-believing churches in DC than was the case in the 1990s.

 But back to our own history.

 Then in 1990, another pastor comes whose preaching was well-received, but who badly wounded the church through marital infidelity.
-When he leaves in 1992, the membership roll stands at 500, but the attendance is barely above 100 and really no one lives in the neighborhood.
-The church’s reputation has taken a great hit in the community and many wonder if CHBC has any future at all.
+When he left in 1993, many of those who had been drawn to his preaching dispersed, leaving around 100 in regular attendance and only a few members living in the neighborhood.
+The church’s reputation had taken a great hit in the community and many wondered if CHBC had any future at all.

 But the Lord in His kindness has different plans.
-After much prayer, the church calls Mark Dever as the Senior Pastor.
-He begins his ministry in September 1994 and his ministry begins with slow and steady change.
-One of those changes is that in 1998 the church moves from being led by just the senior pastor to a plurality of elders, creating much more stability in leadership.
-As God chooses to bless the preaching of his word and as the neighborhood changes, our church gradually fills up again—and roughly half the membership today live within walking distance of the church building.
+After much prayer, the church called Mark Dever as the Senior Pastor.
+He began his ministry in September 1994 and it would be marked with slow and steady change.
+One of those changes came in 1998 when the church moved from being led by just the senior pastor to a plurality of elders, creating much more stability in leadership.
+As God blessed the preaching of his word and as the neighborhood changed, our church gradually filled up again—and roughly half the membership today live within walking distance of the church building.

 Of course, being full on a Sunday morning—which we’ve largely been since 2009—has its own challenges.
 As a church, we’ve decided we’re committed to this neighborhood rather than going to build a larger building elsewhere in the city.
 Historic regulations keep us from expanding the size of this building.
 And we’ve decided that we’re committed to worshipping in a single service on Sunday morning.
 We don’t know how to build the kind of community that we see here and that we believe the Bible envisions if we are split up on Sunday mornings and unable to meet again on Sunday evenings.